codepath/android_guides/Home.md

 Read more about [[us and our vision for all this|The CodePath Goal]].
 If you want to **contribute to this guide**, please read the [[Contributing Guidelines]].

+**Need Help?** Please join the [google groups](https://groups.google.com/forum/#!forum/codepath-android-guides) for these guides where you can post related questions.

 ## Getting Started

 **Totally new to Android?** Start here.